Quick Facts About the Buying and Selling Marketplace

 What Used Car Shoppers Can Expect

-Older, Less Expensive Cars Harder to Find
+Older, Less Expensive Cars Are Harder to Find

 However, the tariff threat could push used car prices higher.
 When new car prices rise, would-be new car shoppers head to used lots looking for something still in their price range.
-More would-be new car shoppers start buying up the available used vehicles, drawing down the inventory.
+More would-be new car shoppers start buying up the available used vehicles, drawing down inventory.
 Plus, Americans are holding onto their cars longer than ever.
 The average vehicle on American roads is 12.8 years old.
 Automakers also produced fewer cars for several years after the 2008 recession, leaving fewer higher-mileage, older used vehicles available to sell.

 Automakers Build More Expensive Cars